RomchyFCC/JS-Practice/README.md

 ---

+### Exercise14

+A code along to the tutorial made by net ninja on React.

+---

 ### Exercise15

 Well basically a project on React I wanted to make but I'll keep it as an exercise for now because It's not really something I want to do but something I should/must do.
 Therefor I won't give it everything I got and won't make it as perfect as I would want it to be.

+---

+### Exercise16

+A form that was a part of my recruitment process.
+A functional copy of this [link](https://dribbble.com/shots/3767209-Discover-Form) had to be made.

+---